DMVis/DMVis/documentation/visualisations/Histogram.md

 - Type: `number | string`
 - Default: `0`

-Vertical corner radius of each bar as a number in range [0..1] or a percentage string formatted as '{number}%'.
+Vertical corner radius of each bar as a number in the range [0..1] or a percentage string formatted as '{number}%'.

 # Example usage